-Q. how can you tell whether to prune hydrangea in fall or spring
+Q. How can you tell whether to prune hydrangea in the fall or spring?

 The timing for pruning depends upon what type of hydrangea you have and whether it blooms old or new wood.
 You are trying to avoid cutting off buds for the next season's flowers by pruning at the wrong time of year.
 And there are also some hydrangeas that do not really need to be pruned, unless you would like to reduce the size or re-shape the plant.